JBlitzar/pd-usb-uvc/README.md

 ## Installation

+_has been tested on RP2350 and Xiao RP2040!_

 > [!NOTE]
 > USB UVC on the Pico does not work on Windows!
 This is an issue with the underlying library / how Windows deals with composite devices and is not something I am able to fix.